ProjectDrawdown/solutions/README.md

    This module is similar to the earlier modules, where VBAWEB would push data over to the Python code for processing.

 4. **Continue development by CO2 Calcs**
-   As with the unit adoption implementation tackled first, this would use the VBAWEB module to push data from the spreadsheet over to Python for processing.
+   As with earlier modules, this would use the VBAWEB module to push data from the spreadsheet over to Python for processing.

    Test cases should check that the numbers match the values computed by the original (unmodified) spreadsheet.